gdiet/backup/scala3/README.md

 To upgrade a DedupFS installation to a newer version:

-* From the installation directory move all files and folders except `data`, `fsdb` and `log` to a separate directory.
-(The `data` and `fsdb` are only present if you installed DedupFS to the repository directory.)
-* Unpack the new DedupFS archive to the installation directory.
+* Unpack the new DedupFS archive to the installation directory, next to the existing installation.
 * Follow any release specific upgrade instructions (see below).
 * Check whether everything works as expected.
-If yes, you can delete the old app files from the separate directory.
+If yes, you can delete the old installation directory.

 ### Version History And Release Specific Update Instructions